 The International Externships are optional for the Bachelor of Science, Associate of Applied Science, and Diploma Culinary Arts and Baking and Pastry Arts Programs and will have to be taken during the scheduled student externship course.
 Students will not be charged for the International Externship unless they choose to take it.
 The current cost of a Domestic Externship outside of the Greater Houston Metropolitan Area is \$2,000.00.
 International Externships are \$2,500.00.
 Bachelor of Science, Associate of Applied Science Degree, and diploma-seeking students may be part of the International and Domestic Externships, however, students must be recommended by their respective Program Director and approved by the International Alliances Manager along with the Externship Administrator.
-Non-CIL International Externships may differ in price, and it is recommended that students meet with the designated staff for details.
-It is also recommended that all students meet with a Financial Aid officer and the Business office.
+Non-CIL International Externships may differ in price, and it is recommended that students meet with a Financial Aid officer and the Business office.
 For replacement or elective courses, please see Admissions.

-^{}SOMM: Min. of one clock hour for WSET Prep Review is prescribed by The Texas Wine School NOTE: Courses designated as In-Person instruction are noted in the course outline.
+SOMM: Min. of one clock hour for WSET Prep Review is prescribed by The Texas Wine School NOTE: Courses designated as In-Person instruction are noted in the course outline.
 All other courses have distance education modality.